davidjosearaujo/re-sus-deb-package/docs/Report.md

 We discover that whatever this binary does it will at least involve **sockets** and that gives us a **clue to search for information such as addresses and port numbers**.
 Not only that, it also handles some sort of **file writing and reading**, as well as the **suspicious search for process IDs** and the apparent access to a file with a given PID in the _/proc_ directory.

+Because this appears to be reading and writing, we can assume that there will ne *syscalls*, as so we run `strace`

 TODO